cdktf/cdktf-provider-okta/docs/idpSaml.java.md

 - *Type:* java.lang.String

+The method of making an SSO request.
+It can be set to `HTTP-POST` or `HTTP-REDIRECT`.
+Default: `HTTP-POST`.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/okta/okta/4.8.0/docs/resources/idp_saml#sso_binding IdpSaml#sso_binding}.
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/okta/okta/4.8.1/docs/resources/idp_saml#sso_binding IdpSaml#sso_binding}

 ---